CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

   			          	the answer
     Main Sucess
 	Scenario:
-						1. AppUser selects the "yes" option when prompted "Do you want to add picture".
+						1. User selects to attach a picture for Question.
 						2. App displays a list of image options either from the gallery/camera.
 						3. AppUser adds a picture <65kB.
 	Extensions:			2a.
 Image directory is empty; AppUser selects a void picture